 - Mortality Rates Sex-distinct Pub-2010 tables for General Employees, with scaling based on actual experience.
-Respective corresponding tables were used for healthy retirees, disabled retirees, and active members. - Other NotesThe current employer rates to the System are the statutory/Board approved contribution rates of 7.12% of payroll for the Main System (8.26% for members enrolled on or after January 1, 2020), 17.52% for the Judges System, 9.81% for Public Safety with prior Main System service System and 7.93% for Public Safety without prior Main System service System.
+Respective corresponding tables were used for healthy retirees, disabled retirees, and active members. - Other Notes The employer rates to the System are the statutory/Board approved contribution rates of 8.12% of payroll for the Main System (9.26% for members enrolled on or after January 1, 2020), 17.52% for the Judges System, 11.40% for Public Safety with prior Main System service System, 22.26% for BCI, 14.34% for State Public Safety, and 9.16% for Public Safety without prior Main System service System.
 The benefit accrual rate for members first enrolled on or after January 1, 2020 in the Main and Public Safety Systems is 1.75% (compared to 2.00% for members enrolled before January 1, 2020).